-- Any snacks used will be commercially prepackaged and will be given to each guest before the tour starts.
+- Any snacks used will be commercially prepared and will be given to each guest individually (i.e. no sharing of plates).

 - Water will be available but we are highly encouraging guests to bring their own.

-- Posters and signage posted throughout the tour will remind customers of a minimum of 6-foot physical distancing requirements.
+- Staff will remind customers of a minimum of 6-foot physical distancing requirements.

-- Check-in will occur outside Old Port Spirits and Cigars.
-If check-in is at a different outside location this will be clearly stated in advance. updated 8/1/20
+- Check-in will occur outside of Old Port Spirits and Cigars.
+If check-in is at a different outside location this will be clearly stated in advance.

 - Staff and guests will maintain a 6-foot distance between themselves as much as possible.

-- Group size for tours will be limited (not including guide/driver/crew): Up to 7 people on biking, running, and walking tours and up to 6 people on sailing boat tours and up to 13 or 18 people (vessel dependent) on larger boat tours. updated 9/23/20
+- Group size for tours will be limited (not including guide/driver/crew): Up to 7 people on walking and running tours.

 - Staff will wear face coverings at all times unless they are seated at a table in a brewery, winery, or distillery and actively eating or drinking.